softworkz/embyuserwiki/Installation.md

 Next you'll be asked to create an initial user account.
 You'll have the ability to create more accounts later after the setup process has completed.

-You also have the ability to link the account to [Emby Connect](Emby Connect).
+As an option, you also have the ability to link the account to [Emby Connect](Emby Connect).
+Emby Connect makes it easy to connect to your Emby Server while you're away from home.
+This is purely an optional step and can be skipped if desired.

 ![](images/server/wizard2.png)